G20 leaders struggle to secure climate breakthrough at Rome summit - Up News Info

 Article content

-For that reason, this weekend’s gathering is seen as a vital stepping stone to the UN’s COP26 climate summit attended by almost 200 countries in Glasgow, where most G20 leaders will fly directly from Rome.
+For that reason, this weekend’s gathering is seen as a vital stepping stone to the U.N.
+COP26 climate summit in Glasgow.
+The gathering will draw almost 200 countries https://www.reuters.com/business/environment/cop26-glasgow-who-is-going-who-is-not-2021-10-15 and most G20 leaders are flying there directly from Rome.

 “The latest reports are disappointing, with little sense of urgency in the face of an existential emergency,” said Oscar Soria of the activist network Avaaz.
 “There is no more time for vague wish-lists, we need concrete commitments and action.”